Matcha Tea: All You Need to Know

 A Powerful Source of Antioxidants

-Matcha stands as a remarkable repository of antioxidants, which play a vital role in shielding your body against oxidative stress.
+Matcha is a remarkable repository of antioxidants, which play a vital role in shielding your body against oxidative stress.
 Its lush green hue is a visual testament to its high content of catechins, particularly epigallocatechin gallate (EGCG), known for their potent free-radical-fighting abilities.

 Antioxidants contribute a great deal in counteracting harmful free radicals, which can lead to chronic illnesses by damaging cells.